 Ferries from Koh Samui to Koh Phangan

 Seatran operates a high-speed ferry with good comfort levels including indoor and outdoor decks, air conditioning, toilets, plenty of seats, and a store selling drinks and snacks.
-Seatran ferries depart from the Big Buddha Pier in Bangrak and arrive at Thong Sala pier on the west coast of Koh Phangan.
+Seatran ferries depart from the Bangrak Seatran Pier, Koh Samui and arrive at Thong Sala pier on the west coast of Koh Phangan.

 A comparable service is operated by Lomprayah.
 The nice, new catamarans that they use get you from Koh Samui to Koh Phangan even faster, taking just 20 minutes, so in terms of speed Lomprayah is great.
 When comparing the price of tickets, you’d expect Lomprayah to be more expensive than Seatran but in actual fact they are very comparable, often with Lomprayah coming out even a little cheaper than Seatran.
 Comfort levels are comparable between the two as well, with Lomprayah also providing air conditioning, toilets and a shop, and the boats are well maintained.
 Lomprayah catamarans travel from the Paralan Pier at Maenam, west of Bangrak, and they arrive at Thong Sala Pier on Koh Phangan.